mohnish-srikanth/Databricks-repo/README.md

 # Databricks-repo
-This is a test repo for databricks integration
+This is the repo I used to learn Databricks.
+Please feel free to clone this repo to learn.